romin-ebrahimi/optimal-trades/README.md

 conditional relationship between $X$ and $Y_k$.
 Then, the estimated probabilities
 $P(Y_k|X)$ can be used to evaluate the expected performance using time series cross validation.
-Among the candidate models $F_k(Y_k,X)$, there exists an optimal joint model and target label $F^{\ast}(Y^{\ast},X)$ solution.
+Among the candidate models $F_k(Y_k,X)$, there exists an optimal joint model and target label solution $F^{\ast}(Y^{\ast},X)$.

 ### Code
 - **createEnv.sh** - bash script for creating virtual python environment.
-- **functions.py** - functions used for trade label optimization and testing.
+- **backtest.py** - class and methods used for trade label optimization and testing.
 - **main.ipynb** - python notebook demonstrating usage and methodology.

-Within the `functions.py` module, the method `target_optimal` contains the algorithm for optimizing the labels.
-This can be used generate the different potential solutions given input target constraints.
+Within the `backtest.py` module, the method `target_optimal` contains the algorithm for optimizing trade labels.
+This can be used to generate different potential solutions given some input target constraints.
 Then, the optimal model can be found using time series cross validation.